malcolmchanhaoxian/VLLM-on-Intel-Extension-for-Pytorch-/README.md

 </n>

 ---
-# vLLM-on-Intel-Extension-for-Pytorch with OpenAI Completions Template
+# vLLM on Intel Extension for Pytorch with OpenAI Completions Template

 ## Introduction